-\item We evaluate the LLM cryptanalysis capabilities, focusing on vulnerabilities and susceptibility to jailbreaking attacks. \item We introduce a novel benchmark dataset of diverse plain texts—including LLM-generated texts across domains, and texts with varying lengths, styles, and topics—paired with their encrypted versions, generated using multiple encryption algorithms.

-\item We conduct zero-shot and few-shot evaluation of multiple state-of-the-art LLMs and provide insights into their decryption accuracy and semantic comprehension of encrypted texts across different encryption schemes.
+Our contributions are summarized as follows: \begin{itemize}[noitemsep,leftmargin=*] \item We introduce a benchmark dataset\footnote{\url{https://huggingface.co/datasets/Sakonii/EncryptionDataset}} of diverse plain texts—including texts across different domains, and texts with varying lengths, styles, and topics—paired with their encrypted versions, which are generated using encryption algorithms. \item We conduct zero-shot and few-shot evaluation of state-of-the-art LLMs, where we evaluate their decryption capabilities\footnote{\url{https://github.com/Sakonii/LLM-Cryptanalysis-Benchmark}}. \item We examine the safety implications of LLMs' generalization abilities, discussing how model behaviors like token inflation and partial decryption influence potential jailbreak attacks. \end{itemize}